liquidctl/liquidctl/docs/nzxt-smart-device-v2.md

 ## RGB lighting

-The device features two lighting channels, `led1` and `led2`, that support up to 6 lighting accessories each.
-Color modes can be set independently for each lighting channel.
-The specified color mode will then apply to all devices daisy chained on that channel.
+The device features two lighting channels: `led1` and `led2`.
+Color modes can be set independently for each lighting channel, but the specified color mode will then apply to all devices daisy chained on that channel.

 ```
 # liquidctl set led1 color fixed af5a2f